jbroll/linda/README.md

 ### Lock-Free Operations

-- **Reads (`inp`/`rd`)**: Use atomic filesystem operations.
+- **Reads (`rd`)**: Use atomic filesystem operations.
 If a file is removed between `glob` and `open`, the operation retries with a fresh directory listing.
 Once a file handle is obtained, the file contents remain stable even if another process removes the file.
 - **Writes (`out`)**: Use atomic write-then-rename semantics.
 Each write creates a unique temporary file, writes the data, then atomically renames it to the final filename.

+### Locking Operations

-- **Tuple consumption (`inp`)**: After reading a tuple, attempts to remove the file.
+- **Tuple consumption (`inp`)**: Lock to read a tuple, remove the file after read.
 If removal fails (another process consumed it), that's acceptable since we already have the data.

-### Locking Used Only For

 - **Sequence number generation**: The `seq` flag requires coordinated sequence numbering, so file-based locking is used only for the sequence file.

 ### Replacement Semantics Limitation